 Unique Activities in Ireland

-It’s also a good way to get an idea of things to do in Ireland is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Ireland.
+They work directly with local tour operators in Ireland, so you won’t have to scour the internet or roam around town trying to find the best deal.

 If you’re flying to Ireland or plan to take short flights within the country, we recommend using a few different flight comparison search engines.
 Kiwi is a new favourite among travellers.
 On average, we have found the cheapest flights to Ireland with them compared to the other websites out there.